Assimilation Almost Complete – an Analysis of “The Thing”(1982)

-As many viewers had been pointing out, the very opening scene of The Thing spells doom without giving away anything of that which will happen latter.
+As many viewers have been pointing out, the very opening scene of The Thing spells doom without giving away anything of that which will happen latter.
 And there is no doubt throughout the film that the closing will provide the same, only this time it will give us the reason – it will make explicit – from whence this sense comes.
 This is indeed a remarkable logical loop which makes the motion picture’s plot line a perfect recurring circle.
 The form is given in advance and provided in the end with meaningful content.
-The devastation which looms on the horizon in the opening sequence of two men in helicopter chasing the dog is a mirror image of what will be explicitly displayed in the final still of devastated meteorological station.
-The fact that two devastated camps are indeed the same set filmed in reverse order for obvious reason of futility of building two sets, is an amusing pun played by internal logic of film making on the meaning of The Thing.
-The ending is in every way inseparable from beginning.
+The devastation which looms on the horizon in the opening sequence of the two men in helicopter, chasing a dog is the mirror image of what will be explicitly displayed in the final still of the devastated meteorological station.
+The fact that two devastated camps are indeed the same set filmed in reverse order for obvious reason of the futility of building two sets, is an amusing pun played by internal logic of film making on the meaning of The Thing.
+The ending is in every way inseparable from the beginning.

 Variety of types of meaningful patterns in The Thing Before we proceed to depict the occult plot, let’s consider some of the visual patterns filmmaker employs.
 They are not necessarily related to the main topic of the motion picture, but serve roughly two functions: firstly, they amplify the emotional response of the viewer and, secondly, frame the viewer consciousness in the plot by giving in advance the abstract visual framework of what will happen later in the plot line.
-This second type of patterns are what I deem most important and most interesting of all Carpenter’s devices, as they are subliminal tools for creating the famous immersive quality of The Thing and serve to literally capture the viewer’s consciousness in the moving pictures.
+This second type of patterns is what I deem the most important and most interesting of all Carpenter’s devices, as they are subliminal tools for creating the famous immersive quality of The Thing and serve to, literally, capture the viewer’s consciousness in the stream of moving pictures.

-The introduction of MacReady bears few important visual clues which disclose his place in the occult plot of TheThing
+The introduction of the character of MacReady bears few important visual clues that disclose his place in the occult plot of TheThing

 He stands up, with a casual remark: „Cheatin’ bitch“ and exits his cabin.

 As the above screen displays, when Chess Wizard’s voice pronounces: „rook to knight six“, we are presented with MacReady facing his opponent personalized in a chess piece.
 They are, literally, having a drink.
 This is the pattern which I will in the following text define as underlining the meaning.
-It doesn’t carry any hidden meaning, but it serves as a sort of pointing out, or empowering the meaning of the act as the piece of plot.
-When I first noticed some of the recurring objects and visual patterns in The Thing, my first thought was that they all serve precisely the purpose of underlining and visually connecting the scenes, tightening the segments of the plot by connecting them not only with meaning of the action, but with the physical items and visual cues as well.
+It doesn’t carry any hidden meaning, but it serves as a sort of pointing out, or empowering the meaning of the act as the part of the plot.
+When I first noticed some of the recurring objects and visual patterns in The Thing, my first thought was that they all serve precisely the purpose of underlining and visually connecting the scenes, tightening the segments of the plot by connecting them not only to meaning of the action, but also to physical items and visual cues as well.
 However, in some instances this is only a superficial function.
 One of the more unusual, and more meaningful, functions of this technique is providing a frame of what will happen ahead in the motion picture.
-This procedure I will define as framing.
+This procedure I will call “framing”.
 The most blatantly obvious example is the strange accessory found on the wrists dr.Copper

 There is absolutely no reason for a conservative middle aged gentleman to promote Duran Duran style fashion on Anctartica, at least not until we see what will happen to his hands later in the film:

-and then, as pounding bass line imitating heart beat picks up speed, we see the „dog“ attentively listening under the table,
+and then, as pounding bass line of the soundtrack, imitating the heart beat, picks up speed, we see the „dog“ attentively listening under the table,

-As helicopter is ready to take off, we are presented with shot of main rotor in full action, while musical line intensifies in speed.
+As helicopter is ready to take off, we are presented with a shot of the main rotor in full action, while musical line intensifies in speed.

-Now, this scene is unbelievably tense both in sense of it’s narrative structure and in pure suspense it creates.
+Now, this scene is unbelievably tense both in the sense of it’s narrative structure and the pure suspense it creates.
 From whence comes this feeling of menace?
-Is it the consciously observable fact that dog is obviously strange, or is it an instinctual reaction to meticulously paced increase of rhythm both of sound and vision?
+Is it the consciously observable fact that dog is obviously strange, or is it an instinctual reaction to meticulously paced increase in rhythm both of sound and vision?
 It is both, but there is one other thing.
 Let’s take another look at the first screen shot,

 In the scene of MacReady and dr. Copper landing upon their return from the Norwegian camp we have one instance of underlining with similar type of subliminal.
 The dog is observing helicopter landing through the window